 What needs to change?

-The Ontario government needs to ensure the province is fully accessible in seven short years.
+The Ontario government needs to ensure the province is fully accessible in five short years.

 BACK TO FOUR URGENT ISSUES